Generic Name: fentanyl transdermal (skin patch) (FEN ta nil trans DERM al)

 Before taking this medicine

-Do not use a fentanyl skin patch if you are allergic to fentanyl, or if you have:
+Do not put a fentanyl skin patch on any person who does not have a personal prescription for this medicine.
+You should not use fentanyl if you are allergic to it, or if you have:

 liver or kidney disease; or

 problems with your gallbladder, pancreas, or thyroid.